 Factors Affecting Switching Times

-- Doping Levels: Increased doping levels can reduce the reverse recovery time by decreasing the number of stored charge carriers.
+- Doping Levels: Increased doping levels reduce the reverse recovery time by decreasing the number of stored charge carriers.

 - Diode Type: Schottky diodes, for instance, exhibit significantly shorter recovery times compared to conventional PN junction diodes due to their metal-semiconductor junction.